top of page

 He dropped a battered old book onto the table with a thud and cleared his throat.

-Charlotte nodded.
+She nodded.
 The flourishing of magical culture, the rot of power, and the literal collapse that followed.
-Whether three hundred years ago or thirty, human history seemed to repeat itself.

 He gave a slight shrug.
 "Of course, such beliefs are little more than superstition."

-Charlotte lowered her eyes, pained.
+Charlotte lowered her eyes.
 Surely those who lost everything—their homes, their loved ones—must carry sorrow too heavy to bear.
 And she knew: few communities could truly open their hearts to strangers who brought with them tales of grief and ruin.

 At her question, Edmund fell silent for a long time, pondering carefully.